 Legionella is a reasonably common bacteria that exists in the home and in commercial settings throughout Australia.
-In fact, a recent study by Flinders University in Adelaide showed that 75% of homes were incubating Legionella.
-While the sample size of that study was small, the results were significant and highly concerning.
+A study by Flinders University in Adelaide showed that 75% of homes were incubating Legionella.
+Learn more about legionella in hot water systems in Queensland here.

 Metal tap in a kitchen